yangliu28/two_scara_collaboration/README.md

 ## Progress (May 7, 2016)
-Switch the joint control method from using ros_control package to self-defined PD controller.
+Switch the joint control method from off-the-shelf ros_control package to self-defined PD controller.

 Collision avoidance using a further simplified algorithm to dynamically allocate each robot's workspace.
 Task distribution follows a first come, first get principle.
 One important thing is that, the motion planners are independant.
 One planner for one SCARA robot.
 And they are pretty robust observed from the video.

+Some parameters, like time and exerted force or torque can be further tuned, to get better motion performance.

 ## Progress and problems (May 3, 2016)